Summer Camping Safety

 The following is recommended for food safety:

-- Keep hot foods hot and cold foods cold – Bring a cooler with a cold source; since it is difficult to keep items hot, it is suggested that you cook them ahead of time, cool them, and transport them cold to be heated up later.
+- Keep hot foods hot and cold foods cold – Bring a cooler with a cold source; since it is challenging to keep items hot, it is suggested that you cook them ahead of time, cool them, and transport them cold to be heated up later.

 - When transporting raw meat, double wrap or double bag the products.